YosefYuan/YosefYuan.github.io/local/lecture/202407common-question-answer.md

 **What challenges have you faced in past projects, and how did you solve them?**

 - In one project, the boss only provided his idea with no ready-made solution but a clear deadline.
 Initially, I didn't know how to start.
-After preliminary technical research, we decided to implement the simplest solution by the deadline.
-Later, we found a better approach and optimized it.
+After preliminary technical research, I decided to implement the simplest solution by the deadline.
+Later, I found a better approach and optimized it.

 **Why do you want to join our company?**